tne-ai/open-webui/README.md

 Source code for GraphAI workflows in this OpenWebUI distribution is in [this directory](src/lib/components/chat/Agents).
 These are useful examples for starting to get acquainted with GraphAI syntax.

 To add a new workflow, add the file in the `Agents` directory, then make sure you add the file to [index.ts](src/lib/components/chat/Agents/index.ts).
+After adding, it will become available in the autocompletion system.

+We are currently developing a more user-friendly experience for editing and storing GraphAI workflows in the user interface.

 ### GraphAI Resources